Reviews Archive

 Stand out versions - NES

-Bubble Bobble may have helped to popularise the genre but the original Mario Bros pretty much created the whole concept.
-Unlike the later Mario games in this instance you are completely limited to attacking your enemies by headbutting the platform underneath them to knock them upside down making them vulnerable, allowing you to simply run into them to kill them.
+Here's another important release which helped to lay down some groundwork and popularise the genre.
+Unlike the later Mario games, in this instance you are completely limited to attacking your enemies by headbutting the platform underneath them, this knocks them upside down making them vulnerable, and allows you to simply run into them to kill them.
+The gameplay (which is essentially like a platforming variant of Joust) is simplistic, yet elegant and well judged, making for a unique, and addictive title in the genre.

 2 Players